-In addition, our law firm represents in court key market players on some of the most significant cases in Bulgaria in relation to unfair competition.
+In addition, we represent in court key market players on some of the most significant cases in Bulgaria in relation to unfair competition.

-The law firm’s expertise covers the whole spectrum of national and EU matters in competition law: antitrust, state aid, public services and services of general economic interest, as well as merger control with a particular focus on antitrust legislation and compliance with state aid rules and litigation.
+The law firm’s expertise covers the whole spectrum of national and EU matters in competition law: antitrust, state aid, public services and services of general economic interest, as well as merger control with a particular focus on antitrust legislation and compliance with state aid rules.

 - For over 15 years our team provides successful legal consultancy and represents in court the Bulgarian Telecommunication Company (BTC) on numerous issues in the sector.
 Our law firm advises the leader of the telecommunication services on the Bulgarian market on all ongoing issues related to its activities due to the retainer agreement for legal services between them.
 Because of its position as an incumbent operator, as well as an operator with significant market power, BTC is often engaged in procedures for alleged abuse of dominant position and unfair competition.

-- Georgiev, Todorov & Co.advised Comsed (a children’s stores chain, the exclusive distributor for Bulgaria of leading world brands in the field of toys such as: LEGO, PLAYMOBIL, DISNEY PLUSH, and RAVENSBURGER) on competition law issues in the course of their advertising campaigns, as well as on their commercial sales and promotions.
+- Georgiev, Todorov & Co. advised Comsed (a children’s stores chain, the exclusive distributor for Bulgaria of leading world brands in the field of toys such as: LEGO, PLAYMOBIL, DISNEY PLUSH, and RAVENSBURGER) on numerous competition law issues in the course of their advertising campaigns, as well as on their commercial sales and promotions.